 HED Achondrite, Eucrite, Found in Northwest Africa, 2008

 Eucrites are igneous rocks from the crust from a differentiated planet body.
 The HEDs (howardite, eucrite, diogenite), only about 5% of all meteorite falls, are thought to originate from asteroid 4 Vesta.
 NWA 8177 is a a stunning meteorite “composed of small basaltic eucrite clasts and related debris” per the Meteoritical Bulletin Database.
-We were able to acquire only one piece of this remarkable meteorite and it is simply a world class specimen.
+We were able to acquire only one piece of this remarkable meteorite.

 NORTHWEST AFRICA 10256